SchedulesDirect/mfdb-json/README.md

 ```
 Do not configure Video Sources or Input Connections!

+(You will do that later)

+If you have an Over-the-Air lineup then you'll need to run a scan.

 Exit mythtv-setup.
 You will be prompted that you haven't set your start
 channel.
 Select "No, I know what I'm doing."